The Dark Side of Liberty -- How It Breeds Sociopathy

 And likewise, liberty gives us the freedom to not only be ourselves but to also voice that self, publicly.
 It also gives us the possibility to change however we please, whenever change is possible.

 Perhaps psychopaths are bound to lack empathy and cannot change that even if they want to.
-I therefore conclude that an anti-social behavior can be a choice of our own even if we do not have the personality disorder of ASPD.
-We can act like anti-social jerks o whatever extent, if at all, to begin with.
+I therefore conclude that anti-social behavior can be a choice of our own even if we do not have the personality disorder of ASPD.
+We can act like anti-social jerks to whatever extent, if at all, to begin with.
 For whatever reason, regardless of its rationality.
-Our right to act as in an anti-social way is enforced and normalized by democratic freedoms and by contemporary cultures.
+Our right to act in an anti-social way is enforced and normalized by democratic freedoms and by contemporary cultures.

 Sociopathy isn't even a clinical term, as I described earlier.
 I just think people become more antisocial to help themselves endure the sociopathy they themselves experience in their everyday lives.
 You know, to adjust.
 That's when conformity shows its flawed reasoning: When it corrupts your mentality, and "It's fine.
 Grow up".